 Since the business tax return is under extension, the owner can then take up to six months to save up the additional $100,000 required for the cash balance plan.
 Once the contribution is funded by the deadline, the owner can then file his or her personal return.
 Assuming the expected tax liability was accurate, the owner would have no late payment penalties or interest.
 This can be a win-win scenario.

 The good news is that you can make contributions up to the date you file your tax return.
-This also includes extensions.
+This also includes extensions (but not later than September 15th).
 So you don’t have to rush and get the contributions in before year-end.

 Cash balance plan contribution deadline